Francesca-Bonato/Francesca-Bonato/README.md

 - 🔧 &nbsp; Git | npm | Postman API

 ### ✔️ I'm currently learning
-- Python | Angular
+- Python

-### 👩‍💻 I'm working on
-- [ByCycle](https://github.com/Francesca-Bonato/ByCycle-project.git), a forum community project dedicated to cycling enthusiasts.
-- Building my portfolio website.

 ### 💡 Goals for 2024
-- Complete coding bootcamp by June 2024.
+- Complete coding bootcamp by June 2024. ✅
 - Become proficient in Python.
-- Develop a simple 2D game.
+- Learn as much as possible about machine learning and AI models.

 ### 🌴 Fun facts
 - I enjoy books for the stories, board games for the strategy, and video games for both the stories and strategy.